ravitester2021/Accuweather/README.md

 ## Update test data
 1. Goto config.properties and change "ui_location" to desired city.
-2. Run GetWeatherDetailAndCompare.java OR testng.xml as suite
+2. Run GetWeatherDetailAndCompare.java OR testng.xml as suite.

 ## Reporting and Logs
 1. Extent report is used for reporting.